josmardias/know-your-frontend/README.md

 # size-list
-A list of some libraries/frameworks with it's sizes
+A list of some libraries/frameworks

 ```
 $ du -sh libs/*
 164K	libs/Angular